Irvinmtz/blackhole-dynamics/README.md

 # blackhole-dynamics
-Integrator of the black hole dynamics for N number of binaries or singles.
+Integrator of the black hole dynamics for N number of binaries and singles.